-Depending on the transaction, bank loan facilities often include different tranches (subordinated or not) or subfacilities to meet the specific needs of the borrower and those can include term loans, credit facilities, and issuance of letters of credit (normally issued, upon request from the debtor, to specified beneficiaries by one or more issuing banks lenders under the facility), and ancillary banking products and services such as factoring and confirming.
+Depending on the transaction, bank loan facilities often include different tranches (subordinated or not) or sub-facilities to meet the specific needs of the borrower.
+Those can include term loans, credit facilities and issuance of letters of credit (normally issued, upon request from the debtor, to specified beneficiaries by one or more issuing banks lenders under the facility), as well as ancillary banking products and services, such as factoring and confirming.